intltechventures/Lab.Architecture/HeatMaps/HeatMaps.md

 Some potential dimensions to consider for a Heat Map measurement/visualization of the details within the context of an Enterprise Technical Reference Model (TRM) - by system/component:
+* Business/Organizational Survey of current systems/components performance
+* Business/Organizational Survey of value to business of improving systems/components performance
+* Business/Organizational Survey of systems/components to replace
+* Business/Organizational Survey of systems/components to remove
+* Business/Organizational Survey of systems/components to renew
-* Risks (as posed by a given system/component)
+* Risks (as posed by an inventory of systems/components, e.g. Business, Regulatory, Security, Competition, etc.)
-* Enterprise Alignment (e.g. as contrasted against the Technical Reference Model, Enterprise Alignment, Technology Roadmap, etc.)
+* Enterprise Alignment assessment of systems/components (e.g. as contrasted against the Technical Reference Model, Enterprise Alignment, Technology Roadmap, etc.)
-* Compliance with Enterprise Archtiecture Standards
+* Compliance with Enterprise Archtiecture Standards of systems/components
 * Dollar Cost/Investment (e.g. to build | replace | maintain)
 * Business Revenue (vs. Cost)
 * Resource Allocation/Staffing